LLNL/Abmarl/docs/src/gridworld.rst

 ~~~~~~~~~~~~~~~~~~~

 Building from a file works in the same way as building from an array.
 Here, the
-input is a file with alphanumeric ordered in a grid-like fashion.
+input is a file with alphanumeric characteres ordered in a grid-like fashion.
 An object registry
 is used to interpret those characters into agents, and they are placed in the grid.
 As above, extra agents can be included.
 The following shows an example of building
 a simulation from file:

 .. code-block::

    A .
 B 0 _
    B _ _ C A

 This input file has two lines with 5 entries each, which will result in a ``2 x 5``
 grid.
-Each entry is seperated by space.
+Each entry is seperated by a space.
 Dots, underscores, and zeros are reserved
 for empty spaces.

 .. code-block:: python

+   import numpy as np
+   from abmarl.examples.sim import MultiAgentGridSim
    from abmarl.sim.gridworld.agent import GridWorldAgent

-   class MultiAgentGridSim(GridWorldSimulation):
-       def __init__(self, **kwargs):
-           self.agents = kwargs['agents']
-           self.grid = kwargs['grid']

-           self.position_state = PositionState(**kwargs)

-           self.finalize()

    file_name = 'grid_file.txt'
    obj_registry = {